 - Visiting scholar programs: JTS faculty offer guest lectures, teach in weekend Shabbatonim, and participate in lecture series involving multiple scholars.
 One vehicle for these programs is JTS's Hereld Institute for Jewish Studies, which allows JTS to send its faculty to communities that are underserved in terms of Jewish learning.

 - JTS Where You Work: short lunch-time courses taught by JTS faculty, offering Jewish learning in manageable doses that are compatible with professional schedules.
 Locations vary around Manhattan, hosted by JTS supporters at their places of business.
-This program will launch with a series on Jewish business ethics in Fall 2014.

 Public Lectures and Events at JTS